 The Daring Bakers’ February 2012 host was – Lis!
 Lisa stepped in last minute and challenged us to create a quick bread we could call our own.
 She supplied us with a base recipe and shared some recipes she loves from various websites and encouraged us to build upon them and create new flavor profiles.
 (Those are the blog-checking lines, we all know I don’t write that politely.)

 You should make this, seriously.
 I say that about a lot of recipes, but only about the worthwhile ones, I promise.
 This recipe has two parts, the bread itself and a glaze.
-It doesn’t take any longer than an hour and fifteen minutes, tops.
-It’s a simple (lumpy-on-purpose) batter that makes for a soft and crumbly hybrid of a bread/cake creation.
-Definitely a brunch-type recipe, or something to go with a nice cup of tea.
-I’ll stop raving now and give you the damn recipe, that’s what you’re here for after all.
+It doesn’t take any longer from start to finish than an hour and fifteen minutes, tops.
+This simple batter yields a light cake that just begs to be accompanied with a cup of tea.

 Ingredients (makes one standard 9”x5” loaf)